Apologies: Due to the death of my publisher, the links are no longer available. As soon as I have new links, I will replace them.

 About three weeks after this teen fiction had been first published published I was speaking to someone who wanted to buy Jenna’s Secret for a friend whose fourteen-year-old had been admitted to hospital for the second time.
 The girl’s mother had apparently refused to visit her daughter in hospital as a way of punishing her for getting herself in this condition and was refusing to have her home until she was cured. – I don’t believe this is the answer.

 Some readers may find my approach to the topic is against the norm, and I certainly don’t want it to appear that anorexia and bulimia are pushovers to get over.
 That’s far from my intent.
 I’ve seen too many teenagers damage their bodies, sometimes to the point of mutilating themselves.
 One girl I met was banned from using knives and forks to eat her meals because she used them to punish herself for overeating.
+This easy to read novel is also for the young boys who also have an eating disorder.
+(The youngest I have met was just eleven years old.
+He wanted desperately to be selected to play for his local under 12’s soccer team.)

 This topic had been on my heart for too long.
 What I have shared through Jenna’s story is that it’s not the end of the road because a teenage makes mistakes.
 We can all learn from our mistakes, and they don’t have to be duplicated.